bogmater/simplesamlphp_adfs/README.md

                 'idp' => 'http://your.ad.com/adfs/services/trust'
         ]
 ```
-The 'saml:SP' bit is required if you're running the SimpleSAMLphp instance in IDP + SP mode so that it's possible to get both SP and IDP metadata - otherwise just get the SP metadata as you usually do.
+The 'saml:SP' bit is required if you're running the SimpleSAMLphp instance in IDP + SP mode so that it's possible to get both SP and IDP metadata.

 This process should ensure that your SimpleSAMLphp SP knows about the ADFS IDP.